On turning light into laser...

 Seriously.

 I've heard this story since I first began studying alchemy, Jung, the occult - how many years is that?
 Fifty plus.
 I can honestly tell you that there is nothing new in this fantasy of painless conjunctions.
 The narrative of thwarted Eros as an agent of transformation goes back centuries.
-For yourself, check out fin'amor, read Mercia Eliade, the Vajrayana is an oral tradition so you wont get far with that, but basically this concept of Nei tan (inner alchemy) which was brought into and now belongs to Jungian therapy, oh and of course read Hillman and Couliano.
+For yourself, check out fin'amor, read Mercia Eliade, the Vajrayana is an oral tradition so you wont get far with that, but basically this is a concept of Nei tan (inner alchemy) which was brought into and now belongs to Jungian therapy, oh and of course read Hillman and Couliano.

 And think about all those poor Cathars...